TonyWu20/GDY-SAC-CO2RR-C2/adsorption_pathways/ethyne/README.md

 1. Add the adsorbates related to pathway to ethylene, and their corresponding alternatives for ethyne formation.
 1. Based on #1, figure out the adsorption strength and energy profile, and discuss the reaction preference of the pathways

+---
+# Notes
+1. Consider more possible adsorption configurations: e.g. CO bonding with O
+2. Study how to batch submit jobs on the server.
+3. Li Yadong, SAC synthesize ethane